Skip to content

 EnvironmentENV-*Scene atmosphere and faction footprint

-The constitution defines 8 scoring dimensions (0.0 to 1.0) that apply to all image types.
-Identity records add 4 more for subject-specific evaluation.
+rubric.json defines the scoring dimensions (0.0 to 1.0) that apply to all image types.
+Identity records add further subject-specific dimensions.

 FilePurpose